Kingxukai/linux/Documentation/process/debugging/media_specific_debugging_guide.rst

 ------

-An internal kernel tracer that can trace static predefined events, function calls, etc. Very useful for debugging problems without changing the kernel and understanding the behavior of subsystems.
+An internal kernel tracer that can trace static predefined events, function calls, etc. Very useful for debugging problems without changing the woke kernel and understanding the woke behavior of subsystems.

 For general advice see the :ref:`process/debugging/userspace_debugging_guide:ftrace` guide.